-Step 2: Add Vinegar and Let Your Washing Machine Sit for 1 Hour
+Step 2: Add Vinegar and Let Your Washing Machine Sit for One Hour

-Once your washing machine is full of hot water—and once your wash cycle is paused—add 4 cups of white vinegar.
-Let this mixture of hot water and vinegar sit for 1 hour.
+Once your washing machine is full of hot water—and once your wash cycle is paused—add four cups of white vinegar.
+Let this mixture of hot water and vinegar sit for one hour.

 While you’re waiting, dip your sponge in the mixture and use it to clean out the top of your washing machine.
 Use your toothbrush to clean out your washing machine’s soap dispenser.

 Step 3: Finish the Wash Cycle